SciViews/renku-project-template/bds2021/README.md

 ## Introduction

-This Renku project launches a Renku session to work in your BioDataScience Course at UMONS (version 2021-2022).
+This Renku project launches a session to work in your BioDataScience Course at UMONS (version 2021-2022).

-## Access of GitHub repositories

-To access your GitHub projects (in <https://github.com/BioDataScience-Course> or elsewhere), you have to create in provide a personal access token (PAT).
-Follow indications at the R console when the machine starts.

-Once this is done, you can work on your GitHub projects in RStudio as usual.